Pirate Party (Sweden): 2010s decade

 On 18 May 2010, The Pirate Bay started hosting its site through bandwidth delivered from the Pirate Party.

 On 17 August 2010, it was announced that the Pirate Party will be hosting and managing many of WikiLeaks' new servers.
 The party donates servers and bandwidth to WikiLeaks without charge.
 Technicians of the party will make sure that the servers are maintained and working.

 On 19 September 2010, the party won 0.7% of the votes in the 2010 general election, slightly increasing its performance in comparison to the 2006 general election.

 On 1 January 2011, the party celebrated its five-year anniversary with a Bambuser live broadcast with party leader Rick Falkvinge and vice party leader Anna Troberg.
 Live in the video, Falkvinge sent a tweet saying he stepped down as party leader, and he announced that his successor would be Troberg.
 Falkvinge now works as an evangelist, spreading the politics of the Pirate Party in and out of Europe.

 In December 2011, the party launched Free & Social, a social networking/microblogging service.

-In the 2014 general election and the 2014 European Parliament election the party won 0.4% respectively 2.2% of the votes and consequently lost their seats in the European Parliament.
-In the 2018 general election and the 2019 European Parliament election the party won 0.1% respectively 0.6% of the votes.
+In the 2014 general election and the 2014 European Parliament election, the party won 0.4% respectively 2.2% of the votes and consequently lost their seats in the European Parliament.
+In the 2018 general election and the 2019 European Parliament election, the party won 0.1% respectively 0.6% of the votes.

-After peaking at about 50,000 in late 2009 the membership numbers did steadily decline to about 2,500 party members in early 2020.
+After peaking at about 50,000 in late 2009, the membership numbers steadily declined to about 2,500 party members in early 2020.